Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - Louisiana has five wins against the spread in 11 games this year.

-- When Louisiana scores more than 34.6 points, it is 5-0 against the spread and 5-0 overall.
+- Louisiana is 5-0 against the spread and 5-0 overall in games when it puts up more than 34.6 points.

-- Louisiana is 1-1 against the spread and 2-0 overall when the team picks up more than 458.6 yards.
+- When Louisiana churns out over 458.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Ragin' Cajuns have eight turnovers, nine fewer than the Warhawks have takeaways (17).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.